Lincoln Motor Company: 1980s

 As Lincoln entered the 1980s, the American auto industry remained in the "Malaise era", struggling to balance fuel efficiency, emissions controls, and downsizing; the industry also found itself competing against European and Japanese manufacturers entering segments once dominated by Ford, General Motors, and Chrysler.

 As a high point, after a ten-year model cycle, the Lincoln Continental underwent a complete redesign (downsizing for the first time), becoming the lightest Lincoln since World War II.
 Again sharing chassis underpinnings with Mercury and Ford, the Continental used the Panther platform of the Ford LTD and Mercury Marquis.
 Coupled with a shift to a 302 CID V8, the fuel economy of the Lincoln model line rose nearly 40% in a single year.
 In contrast, the Lincoln Versailles was withdrawn early in the 1980 model year.
 As a result, by the end of 1980, Lincoln was marketing three versions of one vehicle.
 As a response, Lincoln split its two product lines, with the Continental becoming the Lincoln Town Car.
 After a short hiatus, for 1982, the Lincoln Continental shifted size into the mid-size segment (using the Ford Fox platform).
 While Lincoln would again compete against the Cadillac Seville (and to a lesser extent, Mercedes-Benz), the division completely erased any visual evidence of badge engineering.

-Initially planned for withdrawal in the mid-1980s until the stabilization of fuel prices mitigated fuel-economy concerns, the Lincoln Town Car progressed through the decade largely unchanged.
+Initially planned for withdrawal in the mid-1980s until the stabilization of fuel prices mitigated fuel-economy concerns, the Lincoln Town Car progressed through the decade largely unchanged (as Ford was pouring resources into the development of the Ford Taurus).
 While the Town Car retained its traditional layout and large size, fuel prices dropped to a contemporary new low at the time, and operating efficiency became less of a concern to buyers than a decade prior.
-Lincoln introduced a series of advertisements in late 1985 titled "The Valet" which depicted parking attendants having trouble distinguishing Cadillacs from lesser Buicks (Electras) and Oldsmobiles (Ninety-Eights), with the question "Is that a Cadillac?" answered by the response "No, it's an Oldsmobile...or Buick."
-At the end, the owner of a Lincoln would appear with the line "The Lincoln Town Car, please."
-The commercial campaign saw the emergence of the new advertising slogan for the brand, "Lincoln.
-What a Luxury Car Should Be." which was used into the 1990s.
-These series of commercials, however, were unable to turn around declining Town Car sales.
-It was only after an all-new redesigned Town Car was introduced in 1989 for the 1990 model year that its sales at least temporarily rebounded.
+At the same time, Ford was also benefitting from rival GM having downsized most of their top-trim cars into largely-identical front-wheel-drive models.
+To capitalize on this, Lincoln introduced a series of advertisements from Young & Rubicam in late 1985 titled "The Valet" which depicted a parking attendant and various well-off customers having trouble distinguishing Cadillacs from lesser Buicks (Electras) and Oldsmobiles (Ninety-Eights), leading to mass confusion; the owner of a Lincoln then appeared with the line "The Lincoln Town Car, please." and drove off as everyone else present continued to squabble over the identical cars.